ni/nimi-python/docs/nifgen/functions.rst

         .. code:: python

-            session['0,1'].write_waveform(waveform_handle, data)
+            session['0,1'].write_waveform(waveform_name_or_handle, data)

-    :param waveform_handle:
+    :param waveform_name_or_handle:

-        Handle of an arbitrary waveform previously allocated with the :py:func:`nifgen.allocate_waveform` function.
+        The name (str) or handle (int) of an arbitrary waveform previously allocated with the :py:func:`nifgen.allocate_named_waveform` :py:func:`nifgen.allocate_waveform` function.

-    :type waveform_handle: int
+    :type waveform_name_or_handle: int
     :param data:

         Array of data to load into the waveform.
-This may be an iterable of float, or for best performance a numpy.ndarray with dtype int16 or float64.
+This may be an iterable of float, or for best performance a numpy.ndarray of dtype int16 or float64.